“Love means you never have to say you’re sorry.”

 Unless a discussion is about something extremely factual, like what you ate for breakfast, we only have our own perceptions to guide our opinions.

 If you fight about who is right all the time, the entire relationship can become adversarial – a battle zone with constant conflict.
 The person who ends being “wrong” feels defensive, and may fight harder next time, just so he or she can win the next battle.
 Both people end being lonely in their positions.

-You can hear more about relationships and many other topics by listening to Dr. Margaret’s new podcast, SelfWork with Dr. Margaret Rutherford.
-Subscribe to this website and receive her weekly posts as well as her podcasts, plus Dr. Margaret’s eBook, “Seven Commandments of Good Therapy.”
+You can hear more about relationships and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
+Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
+If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
+Welcome!

 My new book entitled Perfectly Hidden Depression has arrived and you can order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
 But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.

 And there’s a new way to send me a message!
 You can record by clicking below and ask your question or make a comment.
 You’ll have 90 seconds to do so and that time goes quickly.
 By recording, you’re giving SelfWork (and me) permission to use your voice on the podcast.
 I’ll look forward to hearing from you!

 Originally published on November 17, 2019; updated and republished on October 15, 2023.